cristovomgirodo/Conversions-between-Velocitys/README.md

 ```
 C:\Users\User name\Desktop>python algconbunveloc.py
 ```
-*[Note]: In the Windows 7 operating system the user will duty typed: [python algconbunveloc.py] and no [python3 algconbunveloc.py]. was be the last version: 3.8.6 interpreter installed in this system.
+*[Note]: In the Windows 7 operating system the user will duty typed: [python algconbunveloc.py] and no [python3 algconbunveloc.py]. been the last version: 3.8.6 Python interpreter installed in this system.
 Into the Windows 10 the users will duty test [python algconbunveloc.py] or [python3 algconbunveloc.py].
 Into the [Linux operating system] do not use of the command: [python algconbunveloc.py].*

 4. The last option: After download of the repository give **two clicks** in file **algconbunveloc.py** and follow the **instructions** into the display.

-*[Note]: Prior been showed 4(four) manners of execute file **algconbunveloc.py** using Windows 7 operating system.*
+*[Note]: Prior been showed 4(four) differents manners possibles of execute file **algconbunveloc.py** using Windows 7 operating system.*

 ##### --[Warning!]-- The file algconbunveloc.py and ConvUnidVelocity.py will duty reside into the Desktop directory.

 **After download the files: algconbunveloc.py and ConvUnidVelocity.py run only the file algconbunveloc.py.**
 **The file algconbunveloc.py will run the ConvUnidVelocity.py module.
 The program will not run using the version: 2 of the Python interpreter**

 **In any [Linux operating system]**, open only the file algconbunveloc.py using the editor Pytho3-IDLE and after give a click in guides:
 ```